tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 \end{gather*}
 $$

-We have removed the expectation with respet to $P(H, V)$ and $P(H \mid V)$ but still the expectation with respect to $P(V)$ remains and is exponential in time.
-Hence, we have to use the Gibb's sampling procedure to compute the emperical estimate of the gradient.
-So, let's look at the practical implementation of this algoroithm!
+We have removed the expectation with respect to $P(H, V)$ and $P(H \mid V)$ but still the expectation with respect to $P(V)$ remains and is exponential in time.
+Hence, we have to use Gibb's sampling procedure to compute the empirical estimate of the gradient.
+So, let's look at the practical implementation of this algorithm!

 ### Implementation